bedrocklinux/bedrocklinux-website/markdown/1.0beta2/index.md

 ===========================

-These are a collection of files used to create and document the second beta of Bedrock Linux, named "Nyla", which was released TODO (September 23th, 2015?)
+These are a collection of files used to create and document the second beta of Bedrock Linux, named "Nyla", which was released TODO (January 4th, 2015?)

 - [Changelog](changelog.html)
 - [System Requirements](systemrequirements.html)